 Typically, people are advised not to eat a heavy meal before the test, smoke or perform intense exercise for 6 hours before the test.
 In addition, people are asked to wear loose fitting clothing.
 Ask your doctor or nurse to explain the test to you and how to prepare for it.

 Following-Up and Taking Care of You

 Your doctor will go over your lung function test results with you.
 Over time, your doctor may recommend repeating lung function tests, so your doctor can accurately monitor your lung function and lung health.
 Lung function tests are especially important for people living with chronic lung diseases.
 You and your doctor will work together to develop the best treatment plan for you.

-In general, your treatment plan may include medications, inhalers, pulmonary rehabilitation, oxygen therapy, lifestyle changes and stem cell therapy.
+In general, your treatment plan may include medications, inhalers, pulmonary rehabilitation, oxygen therapy, lifestyle changes and cellular therapy.
 These types of treatments work to help people breathe better and manage lung disease symptoms.
-For example, stem cell therapy works to promote healing from within the lungs and may improve quality of life.
-If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+For example, cellular therapy works to promote healing from within the lungs and may improve quality of life.
+If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.